This program requires university review and endorsement.

 - a specific and realistic academic program

-If you are interested in the Marshall Scholarship, be sure to check our events page for UK Awards Information Sessions - or - complete an advising request form to speak with a fellowships advisor.
+If you are interested in learning more about the Marshall Scholarship, be sure to check our events page for UK Awards Information Sessions - or - complete an advising request form to speak with a fellowships advisor.

 How to Apply

 To apply for this award, you must be endorsed by Drexel University.
 We hold an open campus competition for endorsement beginning each Spring.